- No comments found

 Every year, the hype surrounding the Super Bowl can be witnessed all over the US.
 Super Bowl is a major sports event that is all about celebrities, half-time performances, and action-packed football games.
-Events like these exhibit that the sports industry as a successful business that generates high revenue from ticket sales, promotions, concession sales, and merchandise.
+Events like these exhibit the sports industry as a successful business that generates high revenue from ticket sales, promotions, concession sales, and merchandise.
 Reports suggest that the estimated size of the global sports industry is worth $1.3 trillion.
 However, sports revenues are facing a negative impact as fans that attend major sports games are decreasing in number.
 Several fans can now stream games live on their smartphones.
 Additionally, eSports are gaining popularity among multiple sports fans, which can be a potential competitor to the sports industry.
 The advent of blockchain technology in the sports industry can address various challenges such as ticket scalping and drug testing management and improving fan engagement.
 Various blockchain-based startups are entering the sports market with innovative use cases and services.
 With the help of blockchain technology in the sports industry, sports clubs can also simplify athlete data analysis and handle sponsorships more effectively.

 The introduction of blockchain technology in the sports industry will impact the industry sector in the following ways: